Rhea-Braithwaite/IntrotoIM/March 23/README.md

 - I used a predefined array of numbers fro the patterns, so I could test to see if the code was written properly and if the circuit was connected properly.
 - After debugging, this was changed to an empty array that was to be filled with random integers, from 1 to 3, in setup.

+## Problems
-After writing the code, I uploaded it to Arduino and immediately met a problem: The circuit had power but it was not reaching the LEDs.
+- After writing the code, I uploaded it to Arduino and immediately met a problem: The circuit had power but it was not reaching the LEDs.
 Here I realized that I connected the LEDs and the resistors incorrectly.
 I forgot that the negative (shorter) part of the LED had to be connected to the resistor.
 So I switched around all the switches and we had power!

-However, I then encountered another problem.
+- However, I then encountered another problem.
 Only the green LED was flashing even if an incorrect switch was pressed.
 I figured out that this was because in my code, my if condition had 1 equal sign instead of 2, and then once that was changed the code worked.

 And here is the final circuit: